Bookkeeping Expertise in Woodhaven, MI.

 - Inventory clean-up; practical processes and procedures

-- Matching transactions to avoid duplicate entries and overstatements/understatements of Accounts
+- Matching transactions to eliminate duplicate entries and overstatements/understatements of Accounts

 Our Bookkeeping Expertise

-Bookkeeping may not be sexy – it takes time to properly characterize transactions, reconcile accounts, adjust entries and establish charts of accounts.
-But, Bookkeeping is fundamentally important.
-Without good records and Accounting, you literally cannot trust your financials.
+Bookkeeping may not be sexy – it requires establishing charts of accounts, classifying transactions, reconciling accounts, and adjusting entries.
+But, bookkeeping is fundamentally important.
+Without good records and accounting, you literally cannot trust your financials.
 What are you going to use for a Tax Return if you “cut corners” on having solid records?
 Pretty risky.

 I’ve helped clients understand the importance of using QuickBooks workflow processes and the problems that are created when these processes are bypassed or used in ways, not intended.
 I’ve resolved erroneous or duplicate entries and corrected books/records for many Clients to preserve their historical data without starting from scratch with a new file.